GuiFagun/PunchOut/README.md

-PunchOut - Projeto do 1 bimestre de Programação Orientada a Objetos 2.
+PunchOut - Project from the 1st bimester of Object Oriented Programming 2.

-Desenvolvido em c#, utiliza o tutorial da MOO ICT em (https://www.mooict.com/c-tutorial-create-a-simple-punch-out-style-boxing-game-in-visual-studio/) como base.
+Developed in C#, it uses the MOO ICT tutorial at (https://www.mooict.com/c-tutorial-create-a-simple-punch-out-style-boxing-game-in-visual-studio/) as a base.

-Adições relevantes:
+Relevant additions:
-1- Música tema para a luta, cena de vitória e cena de derrota.
+1- Theme music for the fight, victory scene and defeat scene.
-2- Efeitos sonoros para socos acertados, socos errados, bloqueio e socos tomados.
+2- Sound effects for punches landed, punches missed, blocking and punches taken.
-3- Intervalo entre socos para evitar que o jogo se torne muito fácil.
+3- Interval between punches to prevent the game from becoming too easy.
-4- Maior naturalidade na movimentação e animações do inimigo.
+4- Greater naturalness in enemy movement and animations.
-5- Timer de 60 segundos de duração do round.
+5- 60-second round timer.
-6- Contador de vitórias e derrotas.
+6- Victory and defeat counter.
-7- Cenas especiais para vitória e derrota do jogador.
+7- Special scenes for player victory and defeat.
-8- Transparência real para os sprites do jogador e do inimigo, pois no visual studio, picture boxes não possuem transparência real, apenas refletindo a imagem de fundo e causando overlap nas imagens atrás.
-Esse problema foi consertado.
+8- Real transparency for the player and enemy sprites, because in Visual Studio, picture boxes do not have real transparency, only reflecting the background image and causing overlap in the images behind.
+This problem has been fixed.

-Controles:
+Controls:
-↓ = Bloqueio.
+↓ = Block.
-→ = Soco de direito.
+→ = Right punch.
-← = Soco de esquerdo.
+← = Left punch.
-Para reiniciar o jogo = Clique OK no pop-up mostrado após o fim de uma luta.
+To restart the game = Click OK in the pop-up shown after the end of a fight.